roocs/rook/ARCH_ESGF2.md

 The load balancer only needs to select an **available Rook**.

-It does not need to know which datasets are available at which site.
+It does not need to understand dataset placement.
 The selected Rook handles this through its `broker` process.

 ---